d12frosted/elpa-mirror/melpa/yankpad-readme.txt

    `yankpad-respect-current-org-level' to nil in order to change that.

 * Category 2

-  Descriptive lists will be treated as snippets.
-You can set them to be treated as `abbrev-mode' abbrevs instead, by setting `yankpad-descriptive-list-treatment' to abbrev.
-If a heading could be considered to be a snippet, add the `snippetlist' tag to ignore the snippet and scan it for descriptive lists instead.

-  - name :: Erik Sjöstrand
-  - key :: Typing "key" followed by `yankpad-expand' will insert this snippet.

 ** Snippet 1

    This is yet another snippet, in a different category.